Need help with booking? Send us a message.

 The Helambu Ama Yangri Trekking Route takes you through several charming villages and breathtaking scenic spots that are central to the trek’s appeal.
 Starting from Sundarijal, the trail passes through traditional settlements like Chisapani, Golbhanjyang, Kutumsang, Tharepati, and Tarkeghyang.
 Each village offers unique cultural insights, featuring stone houses, prayer flags, terraced fields, and warm hospitality from the Hyolmo and Sherpa communities.
 Staying overnight in these villages helps trekkers experience authentic rural Nepalese life and sample local cuisine.

 Scenic viewpoints along the route offer spectacular panoramas of the Langtang, Ganesh Himal, and Jugal Himal mountain ranges.
-One of the most remarkable viewpoints is at Ama Yangri Peak (3,771m), where on a clear day, you can see the Himalayan giants including Everest in the far distance.
+One of the most remarkable viewpoints is at Ama Yangri Peak (3,771m), where on a clear day, you can see the Himalayan giants, including Everest in the far distance.
 The ridge walk from Tharepati to Tarkeghyang is another highlight, presenting lush rhododendron forests in spring and sweeping valley views year-round.
 These natural vantage points also provide excellent opportunities for photography and peaceful reflection amid the Himalayan wilderness.

 Key Villages and Viewpoints: